pgtipping/Synthalyst/memory-bank/progress.md

 ## Recent Updates (Last 24 Hours)

+- ✅ Updated Gemini model version in model comparison tool

+  - Updated the Gemini model to use the latest "gemini-2.0-flash" version in `gemini.ts`
+  - Verified that the model comparison tool in `modelComparison.ts` is correctly using the updated model
+  - Confirmed that all other references to Gemini in the codebase are using the `getGeminiModel()` function
+  - Checked that the enhanced training plan generator in `enhanced-generate/route.ts` is using the updated model
+  - Ensured that environment variables are correctly set up to use the `GEMINI_API_KEY`
+  - This update ensures that all components using Gemini are using the latest model version
+  - Location: `nextjs-app/src/lib/gemini.ts`, `nextjs-app/src/app/model-comparison/modelComparison.ts`, `nextjs-app/src/app/api/training-plan/enhanced-generate/route.ts`

 - ✅ Enhanced Interview Questions Generator UI with professional styling

   - Redesigned the scoring rubric display with a more professional and consistent look